Here are a few of the many surface preparation applications for BARTON garnet blasting abrasives

 Blast Rooms/Heavy Equipment Repair

-Our non-ferrous garnet abrasives are used in blast-room applications where aluminum surfaces, sensitive substrates or installed electromagnetic components preclude the use of steel grit or shot.
+Our non-ferrous garnet abrasives are used in blast-room applications where aluminum surfaces, sensitive substrates or installed electromagnetic components preclude the use of steel grit or steel shot.
 Typical heavy equipment applications of BARTON garnet abrasives involve the overhaul of rail cars, construction and military vehicles.

 Powder coaters value the high-quality surface finish and uniform profile created by BARTON garnet.
 High durability allows for several reuses of the abrasives in blast-room applications.